-Further, as a result of the adoption of SFAS 160, net income attributable to noncontrolling interests (which includes nonredeemable noncontrolling interests in consolidated properties, limited partners' interests in the Operating Partnership and preferred distributions of the Operating Partnership) is now excluded from the determination of consolidated net income.
-In addition, the individual components of other comprehensive income are now presented in the aggregate, with the portion attributable to noncontrolling interests deducted from comprehensive income attributable to common stockholders.
+The adoption of SFAS 160 also resulted in the reclassification to equity of noncontrolling nonredeemable interests (deficit interests) in properties.
+Further, as a result of the adoption of SFAS 160, net income attributable to noncontrolling interests (which includes nonredeemable noncontrolling interests in consolidated properties) is now excluded from the determination of consolidated net income.
 Corresponding changes have also been made to the accompanying consolidated statements of cash flows.
 Such changes result in a net increase to cash flows provided by operating activities with an offsetting increase to cash flows used in financing activities related to distributions to noncontrolling interest holders in properties.

-A progression of noncontrolling interests is as follows:
+A progression of noncontrolling nonredeemable interests in properties for the three and six month periods ending June 30 is as follows: